alevchuk/minibank/scripts/REMEDIATION.md

 # Remediation

-The following is implemented in a python scrip as a stand-alone single file with no dependencies: https://github.com/alevchuk/minibank/blob/master/scripts/remediation.py
+The following is implemented in a python script as a single file with no dependencies: https://github.com/alevchuk/minibank/blob/master/scripts/remediation.py

 ## Issues and Cause